QData/deepWordBug/README.md

 # DeepWordBug implementation

 * This is an implementation of our deepWordBug attack on text data.
-The code is written in python 2.7.
-It requires pytorch 0.3 and keras utils to run our code.
+The code is written in python 3.
+It requires Pytorch 0.4  to run our code.

+### Update: our code is now upgraded to Python 3 & pytorch 0.4.1

 ### Prerequists: